A Lagrangian filling for every cluster seed: Introduction

 {\bf The Main Result}.
 The goal of this manuscript is to establish the surjectivity of the map $\mathfrak{C}$.
 In order to state the main result, which is a stronger version of surjectivity, we introduce the following concepts.
-Let $L\sse(\D^4,\la_{st})$ be an exact oriented Lagrangian filling, $\g\sse L$ an embedded oriented curve and $\La_\g$ its Legendrian lift to the ideal contact boundary $\dd\Op(L)$ of a convex open neighborhood $\Op(L)$ of $L$ in $\D^4$.
+Let $L\sse(\R^4,\la_{st})$ be an exact oriented Lagrangian filling, $\g\sse L$ an embedded oriented curve and $\La_\g$ its Legendrian lift to the ideal contact boundary $\dd\Op(L)$ of a convex open neighborhood $\Op(L)$ of $L$ in $\R^4$.
 Note that $\Op(L)$ is symplectomorphic to a convex neighborhood of the zero section in $(T^*L,\la_{st})$.
 By definition, $\g$ is said to be $\bL$-compressible if there exists a properly embedded Lagrangian 2-disk $D\sse (T^*\R^2\setminus \Op(L))$ such that $\dd\overline{D}\cap \dd\Op(L)=\La_\g\sse\R^4$ and the union of $\overline{D}\cup \nu_\gamma$ is a smooth Lagrangian disk, where $\nu_\gamma\sse\Op(L)$ is the Lagrangian conormal cone of $\gamma$.

 A collection $\Gamma=\{\gamma_1,\ldots,\gamma_b\}$ of oriented embedded curves in $L$, with a choice of $\mathbb{L}$-compressing disks $\sD(\Gamma)=\{D_1,\ldots,D_b\}$, one for each curve, is said to be an $\L$-compressing system for $L$ if $D_i\cap D_j=\emptyset$ for all $i,j\in[b]$ and the homology classes of the curves in $\Gamma$ form a basis of $H_1(L;\Z)$.
+Here we use the notation $[n]$ for the set $\{1,\ldots,n\}$, where $n\in\N$ is a natural number.
 Two $\mathbb{L}$-compressing systems $\Gamma,\Gamma'$ for $L$ are said to be equivalent if there exists a sequence of triple point moves and bigon moves, i.e.~Reidemeister IIIs and non-dangerous tangencies, that applied to the curves in $\Gamma$ lead to the curves in $\Gamma'$.
 See Section \ref{sec:curves} for further discussions and cf.~Figure \ref{fig:Moves} and Figure \ref{fig:Moves2} for such moves.
 Given a Lagrangian filling $L$ with an $\L$-compressing system $\Gamma$ and a disk $D\in\sD(\Gamma)$, Lagrangian disk surgery produces an embedded exact Lagrangian filling $\mu_D(L)$.
 For details on Lagrangian disk surgeries, see Section \ref{sec:Symplectic} below or cf.~\cite{Polterovich_Surgery,MLYau17}.